nollettecs/buzzline-06-nollette/README.md

 The system is designed to work in real-time, leveraging Kafka for message queuing and Python for data processing and visualization.

+1. Transaction Type Distribution

+    - Tracks and visualizes different types of banking transactions (deposits, withdrawals, low balance alerts, etc.).
+    - Helps in identifying which transaction types occur most frequently.

+2. Real-Time Trend of Transaction Amounts

+    - A line graph shows the trend of transaction amounts over time.
+    - Useful for detecting patterns, spikes, or anomalies in banking activity.

+3. High-Alert Notifications (Low Balance Warnings)

+    - Detects low balance transactions and raises immediate alerts.
+    - Can be expanded for fraud detection or customer notifications.

+4. Streaming Data Processing with Kafka

+    - Demonstrates real-time data ingestion and processing.
+    - Efficiently handles high-throughput banking messages.

+5. Consumer-Producer Architecture

+    - Simulates how banking transactions are produced and consumed in a scalable environment.
+    - Lays the foundation for implementing machine learning models or anomaly detection in banking data.

 ---

 ## 1. Prerequisites